 Thanks to the leading edge reinforcements and the SLE (Structured Leading Edge), the wing distinguishes itself with light handling, precise response, manoeuvrability, safety and high stability.
 With these characteristics, it is perfect for powered flight.
 Its inflation behaviour is the first step to appreciating its obedient character.
-Its lightness, both in terms of weight and handling, has a positive impact on all its flying attributes, allowing you to fly with complete freedom.
+Its lightness, both in terms of weight and handling, has a positive impact on all its flying attributes, allowing you to fly with

 The addition of SLE technology with its light weight and structured cells ensures that every inflation and take off remains simple and uneventful.
-Thanks to the KOUGAR 3's controlled and progressive inflation the pilot remains in complete control of the wing throughout all stages of the take off.
+Thanks to the LINK 2's controlled and progressive inflation rate the pilot remains in complete control of the wing throughout all stages of the take off.
 This allows extra time to position the wing in the perfect pre-launch position directly above the head.

 The running phase is perhaps one of the most critical when taking off with a powered wing, so any technological assistance is an advantage to take off easily and safely.
 During take off in order to create sufficient lift traditional profiles demand high forward speed, in other words, a long and fast run.
-The new technological features on the KOUGAR 3 facilitate early lift off and therefore reducing the amount of time and physical effort required when running.
+The new technological features on the LINK 2 facilitate early lift off and therefore reducing the amount of time and physical effort required when running.

-Once airborne, the KOUGAR 3 wing impresses with precision in response, handling, safety, a sporty look and good performance.
+Once airborne, the LINK 2 wing impresses with precision in response, handling, safety, a sporty look and good performance.
 These are achieved thanks to the same SLE technology that brought us so many successes in high-level competitions and which we have now perfectly adapted to this paramotor wing.

-It will very quickly become apparent to the pilot that the handling and manoeuvrability of the KOUGAR 3 remains light and efficient during all aspects of flight and even in the most adverse conditions every pilot input is met with an immediate and precise response.
+It will very quickly become apparent to the pilot that the handling and manoeuvrability of the LINK 2 remains light and efficient during all aspects of flight and even in the most adverse conditions every pilot input is met with an immediate and precise response.
 When the trimmers are opened the wing's profile changes and accelerates, penetrating without any problems.
-The brakes are usable in all the trimmer positions.
-For more information see the sections Trimmers and Speed-bar.
+The brakes are usable in all the trimmer positions, even accelerated.